PRP Treatment Instructions

 No. Never stop any medication which has been recommended by your doctor or health care provider without consulting with them first.
 Stopping medication on your own could be lead to harmful effects on your health.

-What to do after PRP Joint Injections?
+What to do expect after PRP Joint Injections?

 After PRP Joint Injections, try to rest the treated area for the rest of the day.
 Avoid strenuous physical activity for at least five days following which you may gradually return to activity.
 Pay attention to your body and reduce the intensity if your symptoms are worsening.
 If possible, avoid anti-inflammatory medications after PRP Joint Injections as these may interfere with the effectiveness of the PRP.
 Please refer to the video below for more information.